‘PLUMS’ ‘GAGES’ ‘DAMSONS’ ‘MIRABELLE’

 Marjorie’s Seedling – One of the latest picking plums, producing large purple/black fruit, ready late September / October, often late enough to avoid the wasps, self-fertile.

 Merryweather (Damson) – Large, plum sized purple/black fruit.
 Good for cooking or eating, ready late September, self-fertile.
-Nottingham, 1907. sold out
+Nottingham, 1907.

 Mirabelle ‘Gypsy’ – Large bright red fruit with rich sweet orange flesh.
 Ready late August.